 - If the increased patronage results in overcrowding, and the operator cannot or will not respond with additional services, then passengers suffer increased inconvenience as more shift to public transport.
 In this case, while there are more passengers being carried, there is no supplementary benefit in passenger convenience or reduced travel times.
 Likewise there is no change in people’s expected tolerance of traffic congestion.
 Thus congestion in this case will return to its previous level, or even get slightly worse.

-Needless to say, these are conditions that are difficult to satisfy in reality.
+However, on the whole these special conditions can be difficult to satisfy in reality, particularly when one shifts focus from specific corridors to entire regions.
 Even Vancouver, which has avoided building urban motorways for 40 years and has invested substantially in public transport, has not seen any great decline in traffic congestion.
 This is because Vancouver has become so successful as an attractive place to live that it has undergone a long population and employment boom that has placed huge demands on its transport system.

-Nonetheless, the important thing to remember about Vancouver is that despite its persistent traffic congestion – which it shares with all large cities – it has still managed to reduce its residents’ average commuting times.
+The real good news from Vancouver, though, is that despite its persistent traffic congestion—which it shares with all large cities—it has still managed to reduce its residents’ average commuting times.
 This is because more and more people are using public transport, walking, or cycling to work and for daily activities, and therefore don’t have to endure the congestion on the roads.
 Ultimately this is what’s important – that cities can succeed in moving more people in less time, even if this means leaving the car at home much of the time.

 We are only starting to obtain reliable evidence from cities that are making serious public transport improvements and have both relatively stable populations and reliable measures of traffic congestion.
 Simply comparing traffic speeds between peak and off-peak conditions, as the oft-cited TomTom index does, gives a misleading picture, as others have explained.
 A somewhat better measure for this purpose is the Urban Mobility Index produced by Here Technologies, which combines a speed comparison with measures of actual travel delay and the percentage of congested roads in an urban area.
 Interestingly, the latter lists as the best cities for ‘Traffic Flow’ those like Helsinki, Zurich and Madrid that have particularly well-developed alternatives to car travel.